LukeGrahamLandry/critterpedia-mod/docs/fishing_options.md

 *required*
 default options are `common`, `uncommon`, `rare` but mods can add their own

+## Rarities

+loaded from datapack `fishingrarity` directory

+each file is a rarity that can be used from fishing options

+units:
+- fractions are represented as decimal numbers between 0 and 1
+- distances are fractions of the rod
+- speeds are fractions of the rod per tick
+- acceleration is increase to speed per tick
+- progress is a fraction of the total progress

 defines the following values:

-- weight: how likely this option is to be chosen
+- weight: how likely it is to be caught
-- color: colour of the bar in the gui
+- barSize: length of the bar you control
-- size: size of the bar in the gui
+- color: colour of the bar in the gui (UNIMPLIMENTED)
-- time: how long the mini-game lasts
+- fishSpeed: how fast the fish moves
+- fishMoveChance: fraction of how likely the fish is to start moving each tick it is still
-- speed: how far the fish icon can move at a time
+- barGravity: how much the bar accelerates downward
-- activity: how often the fish icon moves
+- progressGainRate: how much progress you gain per tick while the bar is on the fish
-- decay: how quickly you lose progress when fish not in bar
+- progressLossRate: how much progress you lose per tick while the bar is not on the fish

-> see default numbers for these in base.api.FishingRarity#createDefaults
-> TODO: add units
+- barForce: how much speed to add to the bar when you press space